denialromeo/danielmoore.us/about.md

 * "[Welcome to the Ruzzkiy Mir](https://yasha.substack.com/p/welcome-to-the-ruzzkiy-mir)" by Evgenia Kovda (Understanding modern Russia.)
 * "[We're Gonna Need a Bigger Moat](https://steve-yegge.medium.com/were-gonna-need-a-bigger-moat-478a8df6a0d2)" by Steve Yegge (The AI genie is out of the bottle.)
 * "[What I Think Is Going On With U.S.-China Relations](https://www.linkedin.com/pulse/what-i-think-going-1-china-us-relations-2-other-countries-ray-dalio/)" by Ray Dalio (We're f\*\*ked.)
+* "[Will India Get Too Hot to Work?](https://www.mckinsey.com/capabilities/sustainability/our-insights/will-india-get-too-hot-to-work)" by the McKinsey Global Institute (Is there a future?)
 * "[Why Software Is Eating the World](https://a16z.com/2011/08/20/why-software-is-eating-the-world/#main)" by Marc Andreessen (Unforeseen consequences.)
 * "[The ZIRPing of America](https://www.swissamerica.com/ZIRP.php)" by Craig Smith (Root of every political issue of the past 15 years.)